Finance & Tax Consultants

 By utilizing their superannuation to purchase real estate, investors gain a multifaceted approach to wealth accumulation:

-• Diversification: Investors can diversify their portfolios beyond standard stocks and bonds to include residential and commercial properties, thus spreading risk.
+• Diversification: Investors can diversify their portfolios beyond standard stocks and bonds to include residential property bought outright and business real property acquired through a limited recourse borrowing arrangement, thus spreading risk.

 • Maximizing Long-Term Returns: Real estate can offer substantial returns over time, especially through rental income and capital appreciation, which can significantly accelerate SMSF growth.